ardagnir/pterosaur/README.md

 Pterosaur runs an actual vim instance in the background and routes keystrokes through vim.

 ##Bugs
+( If you find a bug that isn't listed here, please create a github issue. )

 - Escape leaves textboxes while in insert mode, but does nothing in normal mode.
 - Some editors (like github outside of zen-mode) do weird things with text that make text manipulation difficult.
 Usually, pterosaur will fail into normal(vimless) text entry, but for some types of weirdness it will completly refuse to enter text at all.
 - If you map another key to /, :, or ? in vim's normal mode, pterosaur won't show you the ex command you are typing until you hit enter.